explainers-by-googlers/locked-mode/README.md

 *   Shut down any running service workers for other origins and prevent them from starting up again for the duration of Locked Mode.
 *   Prevent tampering against the test site by reloading after entering Locked Mode, e.g. via DevTools, extensions, bookmarklets and URL bar JavaScript execution.

-Furthermore, the browser should communicate to the operating system to enter what it considers "Locked Mode".
-What "Locked mode" means will vary per operating system, but in general it should:
+Furthermore, the browser should communicate to the operating system to enter what it considers "locked mode".
+What "locked mode" means will vary per operating system, but in general it should:

 *   Lock the test site fullscreen such that the user cannot switch to any other windows or access any unauthorized desktop elements.
 *   Disable all non-allowed keyboard shortcuts.